House Church Partners

 Francis Chan is best known as the mega-church pastor turned house church pastor.
 In the video clip below Francis Chan talks about his approach to house church and a network of house churches in his community in San Francisco, California.

-We are not advocating following in this model or all the details presented, because each house church is unique and differently done than others.
+We do not advocating following in this model or all the details presented, because each house church is unique and differently done than others.
 We do hope this video will give you some inspiration if you are sensing God’s call to small group pastoral care.
+We can also point you to other great resources on simple church, too.

 Do you have an interest in starting your own house church or simple church gathering?
 Want to ask a question or learn more about how we can help you launch your own simple church ministry?